akyoto/asm/README.src.md

 {go:header}

 An x86-64 assembler written in Go.
+It is used by the [Q programming language](https://github.com/akyoto/q) for machine code generation.

 ## Architectures